Frequently Asked Questions

 - Should I apply for SWaM first, and then the DBE Program?

-- I’m already a certified DBE.
-Should I apply for SWAM certification?
+- I’M already a certified DBE.
+Should I apply for SWaM?

 - What are the current requirements for notarization of documents?